jupyter-book/jupyter-book/docs/tutorial/plugins.md

 : A [VFile](https://github.com/vfile/vfile) object.
 This is a virtual file object that contains information about the page that the directive is being run on.

 `ctx`
 : A context object provided to each directive when it is run.
 This provides helper functions and information for working with MyST.
+See [](#plugins:ctx) for more information.

 Next, we'll add some logic to this directive so that it does something when we run it.